This site is intended for healthcare professionals only

 Over time, cardiovascular complications can lead to lower life expectancy

-One of the most prevalent and critical factors in adulthood is obesity, which is directly linked to sleep apnea and cardiovascular disease
+One of the most prevalent and critical factors in adulthood is obesity, which is directly linked to sleep apnoea and cardiovascular disease

 Children with achondroplasia may face both functional and psychosocial challenges, especially as they enter school and transition into puberty.
 Setting expectations will better equip parents to support their child’s needs.2,18,20

-• Communication milestones (words, sentences), learning, and performance at school can be impacted by speech delay due to hearing loss (otitis media) or the progressive impact of sleep apnea3,16
+• Communication milestones (words, sentences), learning, and performance at school can be impacted by speech delay due to hearing loss (otitis media) or the progressive impact of sleep apnoea3,16

 • Development milestones for gross and fine motor skills can be affected by length of fingers and trident shape of hands3,30

-• Functional impairment can result in limited mobility and independence18
+• Functional impairment can result in limited mobility and independence, especially until age 618

 • Restricted access to body for bathing, toileting, and other personal care18,20